Richard Clune: Professional

 Prior to the 2012–13 lockout-shortened season, Clune was picked up off waivers from the Kings by the Nashville Predators on January 15, 2013.
 Clune played in his 100th NHL game on March 1, 2014 versus the Winnipeg Jets.
 Having established a fourth line role with the Predators, Clune was re-signed to a two-year contract extension to begin in the 2014–15 season.
 Clune featured in a single game under new head coach Peter Laviolette before he was reassigned to the AHL with affiliate the Milwaukee Admirals for the duration of the year.
 After he was placed on waivers in the off-season with no claim, Clune was placed on unconditional waivers to buy out the final year of his contract and secure a release to free agency on June 27, 2015.

 On July 5, 2015, Clune signed a one-year contract with the Toronto Marlies of the AHL.
 Clune produced 5 points in 8 games to open the 2015–16 season with the Marlies, before he was signed to a one-year two-way contract with the parent club, the Toronto Maple Leafs, on October 29, 2015.
 On July 4, 2016, as a free agent from the Maple Leafs, Clune opted to continue playing with the Marlies, signing a new one-year AHL deal.
 On March 1, 2021, Clune was named team captain of the Marlies.
 Clune played seven seasons with the Marlies, captaining the club in his final two years, before announcing his retirement from his 16 year professional career on August 4, 2022.
 It was announced that Clune would remain within the Toronto Maple Leafs organization as a member of the player development staff.

+Clune was named an assistant coach of the Anaheim Ducks in 2024.

 Personal life

-Clune grew up in the Beaches area of Toronto, Ontario.
+Clune grew up in the Beaches area of Toronto, Ontario, Where he played at Ted Reeve Arena.
 His father, Tom Clune, played college hockey in the United States before making a career of it in Europe.
 During the 2014–15 season, Clune began taking acting classes.
 In the 2017 offseason, he filmed roles in two short films.
 His younger brothers, Matt and Ben, are screenwriters.
 Clune's great-uncle was Robert Clune, a bishop in the Archdiocese of Toronto.

 Clune is of Irish and southern Italian descent.
 He has written of his struggle with substance addiction.
 A documentary feature on his life was released in 2020.